Veleth/Thesis/sockets/notes.md

 ## Things to keep in mind/clarify later

+### Communication

+- The comms have to be organized as follows:
+  - Server : receiving loop which can analyze and send (individual client)
+  - Server : sending functionality that can target any user/room (general)
+  - Client : receiving loop which prints to stdout/invokes some action ( threaded/timed?)

 ### Server

 - s.accept() waits for one last client before terminating the server